ShonHarsh/RPADev-S03P06-ReplacingPlaceholders-VB/README.md

 ![](https://shonharsh.github.io/curriculum-vitae/images/banner-uipath.png)

-# S00P00 TITLE
+# S03P06 Replacing Placeholders

-This project is my solution in **VB** to the **TITLE** practice found in section 00 practice 00 of the UiPath - RPA Developer Foundation course.
+This project is my solution in **VB** to the **Replacing Placeholders** practice found in section 03 practice 06 of the UiPath - RPA Developer Foundation course.

 ### Getting Started